Safeguarding Policy

 • Third parties working with or on behalf of the academy

-• Visitors or guests interacting with children/vulnerable adults on-site or online
+• Visitors interacting with children/vulnerable adults on-site or online

 3. Definitions